 What Is PEX?

-PEX, an acronnym for cross-linked polyethylene, is a flexible type of plastic tubing used in modern plumbing systems, including on RVs.
-Its flexibility and ease of use make it a perfect match for those of us who enjoy taking a DIY approach to plumbing repair and upgrade projects.
+PEX, an acronym for cross-linked polyethylene, is a flexible type of plastic tubing used in modern plumbing systems, including on RVs.
+Its flexibility and ease of use make it a perfect match for those who prefer a DIY approach to plumbing repair and upgrade projects.

 What’s So Great About PEX?